leandroloi/bovespa-eod/README.md

 # bovespa-eod
- This project it's a person project to promote Bovespa algorith trading providing a way to have a Bovespa database to test your ideas.
+ This project is a person project to promote Bovespa algorithm trading.
+It aims to provide a database to test your ideas and algorithms.